systemsvsp/open-online-edu/README.md

 ### Other languages

-Other languages have been declared legacy in Sakai 19.
+Other languages can be used depends on the usage.